siderolabs/sidero/website/content/v0.6/Getting Started/expose-services.md

 > If you built your cluster as specified in the [Prerequisite: Kubernetes] section in this tutorial, your services are already exposed and you can skip this section.

-There are three external Services which Sidero serves and which much be made reachable by the servers which it will be driving.
+There are four external Services which Sidero serves and which much be made reachable by the servers which it will be driving.

+DHCP Proxy (port 67/udp) is needed for all servers to provide PXE boot instructions.
+Most probably it can be only exposed via host network mode, as it requires receiving and sending packets targeted to the broadcast address.
+If DHCP Proxy is not exposed, follow [Prerequisite: DHCP service]({{< relref "prereq-dhcp" >}}) section to set up the DHCP server in your environment.

 For most servers, TFTP (port 69/udp) will be needed.
 This is used for PXE booting, both BIOS and UEFI.